michaelfaerber/Green-AI-Ontology/README.md

 Our ontology (OWL file) is available at **http://w3id.org/EMAI/ontology**

 The ontology was evaluated based on the competency questions given below.
+Based on our constructed email-knowledge graph we can answer all competency questions.
+The corresponding SPARQL queries and obtained results are in the section *SPARQL Queries*.

 You can use the following Microsoft Forms to provide your information about your AI model's energy consumption.
 This will successively increase our knowledge graph and add the data to the Linked Open Data Cloud: **https://forms.office.com/r/HYd4R9jutX**